atsanda/movie-surfer/README.md

 `poetry remove`: This command allows you to remove a package from project.
 Poetry will automatically update the pyproject.toml file and remove the package from the virtual environment.

 `poetry install --with group_name`: Install an optional group of packages.

+## DVC Commands:

+`dvc add`: Adds a file to the DVC project, tracking it and storing its data in the cache.

+`dvc run`: Runs a command and creates an output file that is tracked by DVC.

+`dvc push`: Pushes data and pipeline changes to remote storage.

+`dvc pull`: Pulls data and pipeline changes from remote storage.

+## DVC-S3:

+To access S3 storage via DVC you need to pass credentials to the corresponding placeholders for "your_access_key_id" and "your_secret_access_key" in .dvc\config.

 ## Project structure